Sword of Damocles: Use in culture, art, and literature

 Woodcut images of the sword of Damocles as an emblem appear in 16th- and 17th-century European books of devices, with moralizing couplets or quatrains, with the import metus est plenus tyrannis.
 A small vignette shows Damocles under a canopy of state, at the festive table, with Dionysius seated nearby; the etching, with its clear political moral, was later used to illustrate the idea.

 References to the sword of Damocles can also be found in cartoonist illustrations, such as in Joseph Keppler's magazine Puck, a satiric periodical started in the late 1800s in the United States, and the sword can be used as a device to call attention to the peril that current events or contentious issues of the time place the world in.

 The sword of Damocles frequently appears in popular culture, including novels, feature films, television series, video games, and music.
-Some notable examples include Damocles, a 16-bit videogame from 1990 in which the player races to prevent the titular comet Damocles from destroying a planet, the song "The Sword of Damocles" from The Rocky Horror Picture Show, and a virtual reality headset also called The Sword of Damocles, developed by Ivan Sutherland in 1968, named for its suspension from the ceiling of the lab in which it was developed and its foreboding appearance.
+Some notable examples include Damocles, a 16-bit video game from 1990 in which the player races to prevent the titular comet Damocles from destroying a planet, the song "The Sword of Damocles" from The Rocky Horror Picture Show, and a virtual reality headset also called The Sword of Damocles, developed by Ivan Sutherland in 1968, named for its suspension from the ceiling of the lab in which it was developed and its foreboding appearance.